midasama3124/hmm_gait_phase_classifier/README.md

 The first use of this node with a new subject may take a minute since it searches for the reference labels, initilizes the gaussian distribution of each state, trains the model using the Baum-Welch algorithm, and finally saves the optimized parameters of both the distributions and the model itself in the route `log/HMM_models/`.
 For further uses with the same subject, it is only necessary to run this last launch file, since the subject-specific model, which was previously trained, is then loaded.
 For the case of healthy subjects, the training procedure may be skipped by using generic models stored in the same directory (`log/HMM_models/healthy<n>`).

-Once the online detection nodes prompts up a warning message saying `Spinning...`, it means that the model is ready to receive inertial data (either captured in real-time or simulated from data already collected) via the topic `imu_data` and to segment the gait cycle into the gait events.
+Once the online detection nodes prompts up a warning message saying `Spinning...`, it means that the model is ready to receive inertial data (either captured in real-time or simulated from data already collected) via the topic `imu_data` and to segment the gait cycle into the gait events in the following manner: 0 means heel-strike, 1 means flat foot, 2 means heel-off, and 3 means toe-off.

 For the visualization of the classifier performance, we recommend you to use the tool `PlotJuggler`: